Sembrani: Sembrani train

-The Sembrani train was first operated on 16 October 1995, by the Perumka Public Railway Company (Perumka) as an upgrade and development of the previously operating Mutiara Utara train service.
+The Sembrani train made its official first public trip on 16 October 1995, by the Railways Public Corporation LLC (Perumka) as an upgrade and development of the previously operating Mutiara Utara.
 At the beginning of its operation, the Head of the Commercial Section of Perumka Operational Area VIII Surabaya targeted a daily passenger capacity of 4,000.

-In the 2000s, this train had a bad reputation among the public due to the uncomfortable passenger seats on some trains manufactured in the 1950s and 1960s.
+In the 2000s, this train had a bad reputation among the riding public due to the uncomfortable passenger seats on some coaches manufactured in the 1950s and 1960s as part of its rake.
 To improve this train's image, one train set underwent a refurbishment at the Manggarai Railway Center, which began operating in 2010 under the name "Sembrani New Image."
-As of 2016, the Sembrani train operates using a series of executive trains made by PT INKA, released in 2016.
+As of 2016, the Sembrani train operated using a series of executive coaches made by PT INKA, manufactured for KAI Ltd in 2016.

 As of mid-November 2019 before the implementation of the train travel chart (Gapeka 2019) effect on 1 December 2019, the Sembrani train (along with the Gumarang train) was taken over operational ownership to Operational Area VIII Surabaya from Operational Area I Jakarta along with the train set was transferred to the Surabaya Pasarturi Train Depot (SBI), which was caused by 2 new trains that would arrive at Gapeka 2019, namely Dharmawangsa train (PSE-SBI) and Anjasmoro train (PSE-JG) as well as the extension of three train services from Operation Area II Bandung namely Argo Wilis (GMR-BD-SGU), Mutiara Selatan (South Pearl) train (GMR-BD-ML) and Malabar (ML-BD-PSE) as of 1 December 2019.
 Since 1 December 2019, Sembrani train have added a 26-seat Luxury class train service which was previously used by Taksaka.